j105rob/USBDetector/README.md

 ===========

-Script pulls an entire line from the selected text file. moose.txt can only have (a-b, 1-9,) spaces aloud and no caps.
+Script pulls an entire line from the selected text file. morse.txt can only have (a-b, 1-9,) spaces aloud and no caps.

 eggload.txt = Eggs to be placed on USB